Spring Creek Lodge Academy

-Spring Creek Lodge Academy was a boarding school located in Thompson Falls, Montana.
+Spring Creek Lodge Academy was a Specialty Boarding School located in Thompson Falls, Montana.
 The school, formerly known as Spring Creek Community, was first opened in the 1970s by Nancy and Steve Cawdrey.
 In 1996, the school and the property were purchased by Cameron Pullan and Dan Peart and given the name Spring Creek Lodge Academy.
-For several years the school was associated with the Utah-based World Wide Association of Specialty Programs and Schools.
-The school was opened as a place to address behavioral issues of young people from across the United States as well as motivate students for success.
+For several years, the school was associated with the Utah-based World Wide Association of Specialty Programs and Schools.
+The school opened as a place to address behavioral issues of young people from across the United States, as well as motivate students for success.

 Spring Creek Lodge Academy has been repeatedly criticized by Montana-based and national news organizations for its lack of governmental oversight, child abuse and neglect, and conditions which the New York Times has called "physically and psychologically brutal."
 Spring Creek staff used highly controversial means of subduing children, including the use of solitary confinement in a small building called "The Hobbit."
 A 2021 article in The Missoulian stated "[t]roubled programs like Spring Creek Lodge, which kept children in locked sheds as a form of punishment, have seen owners move from one program to the next in Sanders County."
 According to a 2003 New York Times article, which came out while the program was still operating, "the program and its staff have been accused of sexual abuse, physical violence and psychological duress."
 Survivors of the program have gone on to write about the horrors of the experience.